-We are a biotechnology company innovating in the oral delivery of biotherapeutics.
-Our drug-device combinations could enable new treatment approaches in two main areas:
+We are a biotechnology company developing oral biotherapeutics that could enable new treatment approaches in the delivery of therapeutics.
+Our therapeutics pipeline is divided into two therapeutic delivery mechanisms:

-- Targeted delivery of therapeutics to the site of disease in the gastrointestinal ("GI") tract, designed to improve outcomes for patients with Inflammatory Bowel Disease ("IBD"); and - Systemic delivery of biotherapeutics, designed to replace injection with needle-free, oral capsules.
+- · Targeted delivery of therapeutics to the site of disease in the GI tract, designed to improve outcomes for patients with IBD; and - Systemic delivery of biotherapeutics, designed to replace injection with needle-free, oral capsules.